Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/testing/_index.en.md

 When running the application locally in app-localtest the application you can test all logic in the trigger app until the point where the instantiation request is triggered.
-The reason for this is that the AppClient tries to access the Azure Keyvault in order to get the secrets needed for authorazation to Maskinporten.
-But the secrets needed to be allowed to access Azure Keyvault is not available when running in localtest.
+The reason for this is that the AppClient tries to access the Azure key vault in order to get the secrets needed for authorization to Maskinporten.
+But the secrets needed to be allowed to access Azure key vault is not available when running in localtest.

 However, there is a way to go around this.
-The secrets needed, `clientID` and `encodedJWT`, for authorizing requests to Maskinporten can be copied from your organisations Azure Keyvault and *temporarily* be pasted into the appsettings.json file.
+The secrets needed, `clientID` and `encodedJWT`, for authorizing requests to Maskinporten can be copied from your organisations Azure key vault and *temporarily* be pasted into the appsettings.json file.

 {{% notice warning %}}